fast-facts/deunicode/README.md

 # Deunicode

 A simple function to replace unicode characters with their ascii counterparts.
-List of replacements available on [twilio](https://www.twilio.com/docs/messaging/services/smart-encoding-char-list).
+Most of the replacements come from [twilio](https://www.twilio.com/docs/messaging/services/smart-encoding-char-list).

 ## Installation